Straightly/attention/Writing/Broken-Pencil/BrokenPencil-LinkedIn.md

 ✅ **Free to use** - Works with any LLM, including free ones
 ✅ **LLM-agnostic** - No vendor lock-in.
 In fact, it's agnostic to the LLM.
 You could very well be sending the prompt to any expert, made by human biologically or artificially, conducting a reverse Turing test.
 ✅ **You stay in control** - Explicitly choose what memories to attach to prompts
 ✅ **Transparent** - You can see and edit what's remembered, and more importantly, you can see and edit what's sent to the LLM.
+Furthere and more important, it is open sourced so you can not only change the memory you keep, but also how you want to keep it.
+If a broken pencil and a napkin is not good enough for you, get a pen and a notebook.
 ✅ **Privacy-first** - Your data stays local or in your control.
-"First funding plea:  I will like to host the storage in the cloud for some users with the funding."
 ✅ **Portable** - Memories are just text md files displayed in a web interface.
-✅ **No profiling** - AI doesn't "learn" your style; you consciously add context
+✅ **No profiling** - AI doesn't "learn" your style; you consciously add context.

 ---